 Dirty knees?
 Streaky shins?
-Fingers look like you’ve been digging into the Cheetos?
+Do fingers look like you’ve been digging into the Cheetos?
 Oh, you’ve attempted to apply self-tanner—my bad.
 Look, self-tanner can go wrong, but it doesn’t have to.
+How to self tan then?
 Follow these easy steps:

 Shave your legs.
 You don’t have to do this every time you apply, but for the first time, it helps.

+How to self tan?
 Give yourself enough time to allow the tanner to dry.
 I usually wait at least 10 minutes before dressing.
 If you don’t have time to let it dry, don’t apply.
-Putting your clothes on before the tanner has been absorbed will make it streaky and it can transfer onto your clothes.
+Putting your clothes on before the tanner has been absorbed will make them streaky and it can transfer onto your clothes.
 With drying time, applying self-tanner takes about 15 minutes.
 Seriously.
 So why aren’t you doing it??
+How to self tan is easy.

 About the Author